wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 **Note 5:**

 If you are using the Linode DNS system which you are by default then you will might need to clear your broswer's DNS cache between deployments for the website to display.
-In Chrome you can do this by going to **chrome://net-internals/#dns**
+In Chrome you can do this by going to "**chrome://net-internals/#dns**"

+**Note 6:**

+In all these examples don't forget to attach the build machine you are provisioning to the adt-vpc that you created above remembering to "**Assign a public IPv4 address for this Linode**".

 --------------------------